The Tokyo Forgeries Blog

 The Tokyo constant is motion.
 I have yet to practice street photography in New York, but I assume she is no different.
 I take advantage of motion every chance I get.
 Not for trend but for sincerity.
 It’s how I feel in the city; I am just like this girl, an observer, not a participant.

-Happy Accidents in Street Photography
+The Art of Happy Accidents in Street Photography

 The Happy Accident is a merger of previsualization and happenstance.
 It was taken at JR Akabane station, Tokyo.